Essential WordPress Plugins

 For smaller sites I use WP Super Cache It is much simpler, and works great on sites that don’t have hundreds of pages, images, and products.

-Is your site image heavy?
+Is your site image-heavy?
 Better yet do you have large image files on your site?
 If so I recommend you add WP Smush It.
 It compresses images making them smaller and load faster.
 A large image file, while also adding unneeded bulk to your site, will also load very slow.
 Ever go to a web page where the image fills in slowly from the top?
 With Smush It the images will appear instantly.
-I recently used this plugin on a site with over 500 pages, most of them product images.
-After compressing the 900+ images on the site it reduced the site size by over 3 GB and changed the websites load time from 9 seconds to just over 5 seconds.
+I recently used this plugin on a site with over 500 pages, most of them were product images.
+After compressing the 900+ images on the site it reduced the site size by over 3 GB and changed the websites load time (without caching & other speed optimization) from 9 seconds to just over 5 seconds.

 8: Best Email Collection Plugin

 There are many email sign-up options for WordPress, even Jetpack includes a decent one, but if you are taking your email collection and email marketing seriously you should 1) sign up for a MailChimp account and 2) install this plugin on your site.
 It will capture email addresses and send them to your choice of lists within Mailchimp.
 You can then design emails and select the lists to send them to.
 Learn more about the importance of Email Marketing.

 9: Best Security Plugin